remindto/stacked/README.md

-# cardbased - for parsing scrollable content into card format.
+# cardbased -

+A library for parsing scrollable content into card format.

 ## Get Started